alfeifan/Richtext-Editor/README.md

 # Richtext-Editor
-Simple richtext editor developed in Visual Studio using .NET and C#
+Simple richtext editor developed in Visual Studio using .NET WindowsForms and C#